patchlevel/enum/README.md

 }
 ```

-`self::get()` ensures that exactly one instance of a representation really exists
+`self::get()` ensures that exactly one instance of a representation really exist
 so that strict comparisons can be used without problems.

 Alternatively, you can inherit the `ExtendEnum`, which comes with a few conveniences,